 Welcome to today's edition of the Rush 24-7 podcast.

-And a pleasant greetings to you, uh thrill seekers and music lovers, conversationalists all across the fruited plane.
+And a pleasant greetings to you, thrill seekers and music lovers, conversationalists all across the fruited plane.

-We got broadcast excellence, three straight hours here from the Limbaugh Institute for Advanced Conservative Studies.
+We got broadcast excellence three straight hours here from the Limbaugh Institute for Advanced Conservative Studies.

-A special welcome to those of you watching on the Ditto Cam today at Rush Limbaugh.com.
+A special welcome to those of you watching on the Ditto Cam today at rushlimbaugh.com.

-Uh should you have uh been in the mood.
+Should you have been in the mood.

-800 282-2882 if you want to be on the program well.
+800-282-2882, if you want to be in the program well.

-Uh ladies and gentlemen, the uh the Tour de France champion, Floyd Landis has apparently tested positive uh for high levels of testosterone during the uh the race, his team said today on its website.
+Ladies and gentlemen, the Tour de France champion, Floyd Landis, has apparently tested positive for high levels of testosterone during the race.

 What does this prove?